baseline-dev/docs/src/content/integrations/google.md

 title: Baseline Support for Google
 ---

-Are you you using the G Suite to manage your teams email, documents and many more features?
+Are you using the G Suite to manage your team's email, documents and many more features?
 With the Baseline for G Suite integration you can easily get an overview over everybody who makes use of your G Suite account.

 ## Setting up Google for Baseline